python/mypy/misc/docker/README.md

 system.
 You can't use the container to format code using Black, for example.

-On a mac, you may want to try using different CPU allocations for the container.
-The default allocation may be quite low (e.g. 2 CPUs).
-For example, to use 4 CPUs when using Colima, use the `-c` option when starting the VM:
+On a mac, you may want to give more CPU to the VM used to run the container.
+The default allocation may be way too low (e.g. 2 CPUs).
+For example, use the `-c` option when starting the VM if you use
+Colima:

 ```
-$ colima start -c 4
+$ colima start -c 8
 ```

-Giving access to all available CPUs for the VM may not be optimal.
+Giving access to all available CPUs to the Linux VM tends to provide the best performance.
+This is unncessary on a Linux host, since the container is not run in a VM.